 Income tax expense is consisted of income tax expense calculated on certain tax-non deductible expenses.
-Income tax rate is 10%.
+Income tax rate is 10% for 2013 and 2012.
 The calculation and payment of the income tax is made in accordance with the provisions of the Income Tax Law upon which the income tax is calculated only on the tax not allowable expenses and payment of dividends and other distribution from the equity, if any.